Phase 2 preparation process with p2

 A problem was found with OB-ID=5059977 OB-NAME=My OB_1.
 The OB is then marked with a status "-" and flagged by an exclamation mark.
 The user is asked to fix the OB.
 As such the OB is fully editable and must be certified by the user before being considered for review.
 The same applies for OBs in a scheduling container.

-The ObsPrep tab of p2 allows interactive planning of the observations, e.g. the fine-tuning of the science field pointing, the selection of blind offset stars, and/or the selection of VLT guide stars.
-The choices made are directly reflected by an update of the respective parameters in the OB acquisition template and the target tab.
+The ObsPrep tab of p2 allows interactive planning of the observations, e.g. the fine-tuning of the science field pointing, the selection of blind offset stars, the definition of observing offsets, and the selection of AO and/or VLT guide stars.
+The choices made are directly reflected by an update of the respective parameters in the OB acquisition template, the target tab and science templates.
 Note that the target tab must be filled in and an acquisition template in the Obs Description tab has to be chosen before ObsPrep can be used.